Acting Training & Development

 Acting Communities in Norfolk

 Norwich Fringe is a network and community of creative people from in and around Norwich.
 They are running events in Norwich and supporting local artists.
 Check out the website for details of training and development opportunities.
-They are currently running free workshops and events.
-They hold a regular ‘Creative Exchange’, a regular, informal meetup for artists to get together and chat over coffee.
 You can also sign up for their online Artists’ Directory.

 Local Facebook group sharing film and TV opportunities, and promoting the work of the members.
 Occasionally has student film opportunities for actors.

 Facebook group covering all aspects of theatre across East Anglia.
 It does get a bit busy with ads for productions, but there are occasional opportunities that come up, so it’s worth keeping an eye on.

 A Facebook group sharing casting notices in the region for paid work in film and theatre.